wp-plugins/hacklog-remote-image-autosave/readme.txt

 == Changelog ==
+= 2.0.1 =
+* fixed: libcurl "Operation timed out after 5008 milliseconds with 122371 out of 315645 bytes received" Error.
+* modified: shortened the time interval to auto click the "OK" button.
+* fixed: bug when POST data via jQuery with query string style data param the post content will be cutted strangely.

 = 2.0.0 =
 * rewrtie the plugin at all.Now ,many bugs has been fixed.the plugin now works well.